-Levittown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Levittown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Levittown is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Levittown who work in office and administrative support (18.40%), sales jobs (11.41%), and teaching (9.27%).
+There are especially a lot of people living in Levittown who work in office and administrative support (17.68%), sales jobs (11.86%), and teaching (9.51%).

 Also of interest is that Levittown has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Levittown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Levittown really has some of the features that families look for when choosing a good community to raise children.
 Is Levittown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Levittown, however, is that residents on average have to contend with a long commute, spending on average 31.18 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.